đź“… Updated: January 28, 2026 (Originally published: June 24, 2018)

 }

-This only hides the specific version of NGINX from the Server
+This hides the specific version from the Server header and error pages.
+The header becomes:

 Server: nginx

-Using ngx_security_headers module
+Using ngx_security_headers Module

 sudo yum -y install https://extras.getpagespeed.com/release-latest.rpm